fagan2888/workshop-cluster-training/docs/index.md

 ## Workshop on Effective Cluster Usage

-When: Wednesday, March 27, 2019.
-3-4 PM
+Wednesday, March 27, 2019.
+3-4 PM.
+Perkins.
-Where: Perkins

-Pre-requisites:
+### Pre-requisites:

 - You should have an account on the [RCE Cluster](https://rce-docs.hmdc.harvard.edu/).
-If you do not have an account, look at [_Accessing the RCE_](https://rce-docs.hmdc.harvard.edu/book/accessing-rce-0) for instructions on how to obtain one.
+If you do not have an account, look at [Accessing the RCE](https://rce-docs.hmdc.harvard.edu/book/accessing-rce-0) for instructions on how to obtain one.
 - You should be able to login to the cluster using the graphical client [instructions here](https://rce-docs.hmdc.harvard.edu/nx4)
 - If you're using Windows, download and install [PuTTY](https://www.putty.org/)
 - Download and install [FileZilla](https://rce-docs.hmdc.harvard.edu/book/installing-filezilla)